eleven41/Eleven41.Logging/README.md

 WHAT AM I?

-Eleven41.Logging is a general purpose logging system, capable of logging to many different outputs.
+Eleven41.Logging is a general purpose logging framework, capable of logging to many different outputs.
 Those include:
 * Console
 * File